galsussi/fram-aligner/README.md

-# fram-aligner
-ChatGPT said:  A Frame Aligner synchronizes incoming data streams by detecting specific header patterns within continuous frames.
+A Frame Aligner synchronizes incoming data streams by detecting specific header patterns within continuous frames.
 Each frame includes a header marking its start and a payload carrying the data, ensuring proper alignment and reliable data transmission in communication systems.